Hero Section Anti-Slop: 21 Compositions That Don't Look AI-Generated (2026)

 3. The Marquee Headline

-The headline runs as a single horizontal band across the entire viewport width, set in massive type (often 18 to 30 vw) so that on a normal screen it reaches edge to edge with one or two cropped letters.
+The headline runs as a single horizontal band across the full viewport width, set in massive type (18 to 30 vw) so that on a normal screen it reaches edge to edge with one or two cropped letters.
 The text is the entire hero.
-Below the marquee, in dramatically smaller type, there is one line of context — usually a sentence fragment, a date, a subtitle, or a colophon.
+Below it, in dramatically smaller type, one line of context — a sentence fragment, a date, a subtitle, a colophon.
 No buttons.

-When it works: brand sites, agencies, fashion, music, conference landing pages, anything where the brand name or campaign phrase can carry the page.
+When it works: brand sites, agencies, fashion, music, conference landings, anything where the brand name or campaign phrase can carry the page.
 Also works for product launches when the product name is itself the message.

 Visual breakdown: viewport-width type is the technique.
-You set font-size: 22vw (or whatever fits your line) and let the headline run to the edge.
-Pick a typeface with a strong skeleton at extreme sizes — Söhne Breit, Drukar, Reckless, ABC Diatype Mono, FK Display.
+Set font-size: 22vw (or whatever fits your line) and let the headline run to the edge.
+Pick a typeface with a strong skeleton at extreme sizes — Söhne Breit, Druk, Reckless, ABC Diatype Mono, FK Display.
 Track tight (-0.04em).
 One color, no gradient.
-Below the marquee, a small bar of metadata in 12 to 14 pixel type.
+Below, a bar of metadata at 12 to 14 pixels.
 The whole hero is two type sizes — extreme and small — with nothing in between.

 <section class="overflow-hidden bg-black text-white py-24">